vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/uploading-files-to-master-data.md

 ### Step 5 - Accessing the file

-1. Click the tab with the name of your new _formulário_.
+1. Click the tab with the name of your new form.
 2. Copy the **Id do Registro** value and save it on a notepad.
-Notice that the **Id do Registro** has the following pattern: `{acronym}-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
+The **Id do Registro** value has the following pattern: `{acronym}-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
-3. Copy the name of the file uploaded.
-4. Access the file's public URL.
+3. Access the file's public URL.
 Notice that the file's URL has the following pattern: `https://{account}.vtexcommercestable.com.br/api/dataentities/{acronym}/documents/{idWithouthAcronym}/{fieldName}/attachments/{file}`, where:
     - `acronym` - Two-letter acronym that identifies the data structure
-    - `idWithouthAcronym` - Id of the document, without acronym, i.e., the `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` from the **Id do Registro** value.
+    - `idWithouthAcronym` - Id of the document, without the acronym, i.e., the `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` from the **Id do Registro** value.
-    - `fieldName` - The field name created in the step 6 of **Step 1 - Creating a new data entity**.
+    - `fieldName` - Name of the field created in step 6 of **Step 1 - Creating a new data entity**.
-    - `file` - The file's name followed by its extension (e.g., `myfile.pdf`)
+    - `file` - Name of the file followed by its extension (e.g., `myfile.pdf`).